Agoric/documentation/main/javascript-modifications/ses-guide.md

 // tricky comment to obscure function invocation (modulename);
 ```
-There are also problems with “import” being near a parenthesis inside a comment.
+There are also problems when “import” is near a parenthesis inside a comment.

 ### Direct vs. Indirect Eval Expressions